phamdinhkhanh/darknetGoogleColab/README.md

 # This project is cloned from [AlexeyAB](https://github.com/AlexeyAB/darknet) with several customization for trainning on google colab

-To practice, do as following step:
+To practice, you can do as direction at [Bài 26 - Huấn luyện YOLO darknet trên google colab](https://phamdinhkhanh.github.io/2020/03/10/DarknetGoogleColab.html)

-* **Step 1:**

-Download and this git project and upload in the given Google Drive folder.

-* **Step 2:**

-Open [darknetGoogleColab.ipynb](https://github.com/phamdinhkhanh/darknetGoogleColab/blob/master/darknetGoogleColab.ipynb) file and run start from item **3.3.
-Mount google drive**.
+Or another simple way opens [darknetGoogleColab.ipynb](https://colab.research.google.com/drive/1G3AM3CHsMb0iwuBDR-j5rimr_WX2KHc2) file and start run from item **3.2.
+Enable GPU trên google colab**.

-* **Step 3:**

 After you understand how does darknet work.
 You could train model on your own data and reserve it for your private task.

 # Link to Khanh Blog

-the Direction was at [Bài 26 - Huấn luyện YOLO darknet trên google colab](https://phamdinhkhanh.github.io/2020/03/10/DarknetGoogleColab.html)
+Before practice, i recommend you understand YOLO algorithm at [Bài 25 - YOLO You Only Look Once](https://phamdinhkhanh.github.io/2020/03/09/DarknetAlgorithm.html)